-There are a number of features within the Marine environment, which are seasonal, such as racing buoys.
+There are a number of features within the Marine environment which are seasonal, such as racing buoys.
 These features are only to be displayed over a certain period, S-101 uses the complex attribute periodicDateRange with the sub attributes dateStart and dateEnd to indicate the periodic nature of the feature.
 Other features, such as traffic separation schemes, use the complex attribute fixedDateRange with the sub attributes dateStart and dateEnd to indicate their introduction or removal.
 In order for the Mariner to receive important changes to traffic separation schemes before the event, HOs are required to provide updates or new editions containing the alterations at least one month before they come into force.
 Any S-101 feature with one of the above complex attributes must not be displayed outside its effective dates unless requested by the Mariner.

 Display of date-dependent features by mariner-selected date